XinshaoAmosWang/DerivativeManipulation/README.md

   a.
 Generalized cross entropy loss for training deep neural networks with noisy labels.
   ...

-* Without relabelling: e.g.,
+**Without relabelling**: e.g.,

   a.
 A semi-supervised two-stage approach to learning from noisy labels

   b.
+Joint optimization framework for learning with noisy labels

+  ...

 ## Effective